Control of fire by early humans

 The control of fire by early humans was a critical technology enabling the evolution of humans.
 Fire provided a source of warmth and lighting, protection from predators (especially at night), a way to create more advanced hunting tools, and a method for cooking food.
-These cultural advances allowed human geographic dispersal, cultural innovations, and changes to diet and behavior.
-Additionally, creating fire allowed human activity to continue into the darker and colder hours of the evening.
+These advances allowed human geographic dispersal, cultural innovations, and changes to diet and behavior.

-Claims for the earliest definitive evidence of control of fire by a member of Homo range from 1.7 to 2.0 million years ago (Mya).
-Evidence for the "microscopic traces of wood ash" as controlled use of fire by Homo erectus, beginning roughly 1 million years ago, has wide scholarly support.
-Some of the earliest known traces of controlled fire were found at the Daughters of Jacob Bridge, Israel/Golan Heights, and dated to ~790,000 years ago.
-At the site, archaeologists also found the oldest likely evidence (mainly, fish teeth that had been heated deep in a cave) for the controlled use of fire to cook food ~780,000 years ago.
-However, some studies suggest cooking started ~1.8 million years ago.
+Evidence for using fire versus fire-making follows different timelines, as the earliest human fires were probably embers from lightning-ignited wildfires, carried back to a cave.
+Claims for the earliest evidence of using fire by a member of Homo range from as far back as 2.0 million years ago.
+Evidence of human use of fire has been found 1.79 million years ago in Wonderwerk Cave, South Africa where charred bones deep in the cave beyond the reach of natural wildfires have been found.
+There is scholarly support for "microscopic traces of wood ash" as evidence for use of fire by Homo erectus beginning ~1 million years ago.

+At the Daughters of Jacob Bridge, Golan Heights, archaeologists found not only traces of fire usage, but also the oldest likely evidence for cooking of food (mainly, fish teeth that had been heated deep in a cave), dated to ~780,000 years ago.
+However, some studies suggest cooking could have started as early as ~1.8 million years ago, as indicated by reduced molar size and other physiological changes of Homo erectus.

+The oldest definitive evidence for fire making (i.e. igniting a new fire) dates to ~400,000 years ago at a Neanderthal site in eastern England, where burnt soil was found along with fire-cracked flint handaxes and two fragments of iron pyrite, used to strike sparks with flint.

-Flint blades burned in fires roughly 300,000 years ago were found near fossils of early but not entirely modern Homo sapiens in Morocco.
-Fire was used regularly and systematically by early modern humans to heat treat silcrete stone to increase its flake-ability for the purpose of toolmaking approximately 164,000 years ago at the South African site of Pinnacle Point.
-Evidence of the use of controlled fire becomes far more widespread, frequent, and convincing between 300,000 and 400,000 years ago and becomes nearly as universal in its use by anatomically modern humans around 125,000 to 120,000 years ago as its use in the modern day.
+Fire was used regularly and systematically by early modern humans to heat-treat silcrete stone to increase its flake-ability for toolmaking ~164,000 years ago at the South African site of Pinnacle Point.

+Evidence of the use of controlled fire becomes far more widespread, frequent, and convincing 400–300,000 years ago and becomes nearly as universal in its use by anatomically modern humans around 125–120,000 years ago as its use in the modern day.